 So will Prop 64 pass?
 Right now the polls look good.
 There’s widespread support from elected officials and judging from the success of legalization in Colorado, Washington, and Oregon it would seem logical that California is next.
 If you want it legalized and are registered to vote in California, go out and VOTE.

-In the meantime, if you or a loved one have any questions about marijuana legalization in California or believe that you would be eligible for resentencing, you can contact the Law Offices of Jerod Gunsberg at (323) 633-3423 for a free consultation or by using this confidential contact form.
+In the meantime, if you or a loved one have any questions about marijuana legalization in California or believe that you would be eligible for resentencing, you can contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or by using this contact form for a confidential consultation.